Myrciaria guaquiea

 Myrciaria guaquiea, commonly known as guaquica or ibá-cuíca, is a species of plant in the family Myrtaceae.
 It is an evergreen shrub or small tree, endemic to the east of Brazil.
-The plant grows up to between 4 and 7 metres tall, and produces edible yellow fruits between 20 and 25mm in diameter.
+The plant grows up to between 4 and 7 m tall, and produces edible yellow fruits between in diameter.
 Consumed raw, the fruit has been described as tasting similar to Myrciaria glazioviana.